telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-multicolumncomboboxcolumn.md

 ## Setting up GridViewMultiColumnComboBoxColumn

-__Examples 1 and 2__ demonstrate how you can define some dummy data and setup a GridViewMultiColumnComboBoxColumn.
-The RadGridView will be populated with a collection of Departments, each of which holds a collection of Employees.
-The Employees collection will be set as the ItemsSource of the GridViewMultiColumnComboBoxColumn.
+__Examples 1 and 2__ demonstrate how you can define some dummy data and set up a GridViewMultiColumnComboBoxColumn.
+The RadGridView is populated with a collection of Departments, each of which holds a collection of Employees.
+The Employees collection is set as the ItemsSource of the GridViewMultiColumnComboBoxColumn.

 #### __[C#] Example 1: Defining the models and viewmodel__
 {{region cs-radmulticolumncombobox-dropdown-properties-0}}